lagleki/tcaingwaq/main.md

 Let's have a look at some examples:

-* `wai diaq wo so fe beq`
+* `wa diaq wo so fe beq`
  me.A see.A | \*see.B the.event.of(you.A eat.A).A
  "I see an event of you eating"; "I see that you eat"
 * `so fe palkei heq`
  the.event.of(you.A potato.A).A weird.A
  "There's a weird thing that is the event of you being a potato"; "That you're a potato is weird"

-There's also a YU version of "so" for convenience, "zo":
+There's also a YU version of `so` for convenience, `zo`:

 * `diaq kioq-zo`
  see.A die-event.A
- "I see death"
+ "I see someone's dying"; "I see death"

+While `kioq` is "A dies by standard B", `kioq-zo` is "A is B's dying by standard C".
+That makes it mean "someone's dying/death" in this context.

 ### 6.2.
 Traits
 Traits are like events, but differ in usage.
 They have an assumed slot for a verb to be passed in.
 Just like in real life, traits are possessed by things, and so a Tcaingwaq trait is possessed by all the things the verbs of which fit into the slot.
 Because of the nature of traits, a different syntax is used.
 Thus, let's introduce the class YU's member, `su`: